RohanNero/Ethereum-classroom/README.md

 This contract showcases EIP 6 by allowing you to test using it for yourself!

+The `Suicide` opcode was removed early on in Ethereum's history for obvious reasons, you can test the removal in action for yourself by changing the `pragma solidity 0.4.26;` line to `pragma solidity 0.5.0;`

 #### Suicide Resources

 - [Official EIP 6](https://eips.ethereum.org/EIPS/eip-6)